AdrianPricopie/API-Testing/README.md

-# Introduction-Spotify API testing
+# API Testing project for spotify

-## API reference
+The scope of this project is to use all API knowledge gained throught the Software Testing course and apply them in practice, using a live application.

+Application under test:
-The Spotify Web API provides a wide range of functionality for developers, including:
+The **Spotify** Web API provides a wide range of functionality for developers, including:
 - Retrieve data from your favorite artist, album, or show.
 - Search for Spotify content.
 - Control and interact with the playback, play and resume, seek to a position, or retrieve your queue.